 Farms and ranches cover 2.3 million acres of the Bay Area’s 3.6 million-acre greenbelt.
-Yet in a region where we celebrate local food and agriculture contributes $6.1 billion to the economy, farmers and ranchers face a surprising number of barriers including:
+Yet in a region where local food and agriculture contribute $6.1 billion to the economy, farmers and ranchers face a surprising number of barriers including:

 - Land conversions and cost